SMC students complete ETS Public Safety/Fire Camp - Leader Publications

 DOWAGIAC — A group of local college students recently learned what it takes to become a first responder.

-The Southwestern Michigan College Educational Talent Search’s Public Safety/Fire Camp — held from Monday, Aug.
+The Southwestern Michigan College Educational Talent Search’s Public Safety/Fire Camp — hosted from Monday, Aug.
 23 to Friday, Aug.
-27 was a sampler platter of firefighting, law enforcement and critical care, with a Memorial MedFlight helicopter landing beside Dowagiac’s fire station Thursday afternoon.
+27 — was a sampler platter of firefighting, law enforcement and critical care, with a Memorial MedFlight helicopter landing beside Dowagiac’s fire station Thursday afternoon.

 Participants included: Cassandra Gosa, Brandywine High School; Karla Arguelles-Rodriguez, George Ryan and Texas Brooks, Cassopolis High School; and Amy Duckworth, Kayla Tweedy, Kaitlin Mead and Kai Solarek, Edwardsburg High School.